You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Often the symptoms begin gradually.
-People who have mild symptoms may cope for years without treatment, though they can become frustrated and limited by their tremor.
+People who have mild symptoms may cope for years without treatment, though they are can become frustrated and limited by their tremor.
 Unfortunately, for many the symptoms get worse and can be severe.

 People who don’t have essential tremor often don’t understand its impact.
 They assume the tremor is annoying but no big deal.

-Essential symptoms can make even everyday things difficult, like writing, drinking, eating, shaving, and putting on make-up.
+You know that essential tremor is a big deal.
+The symptoms can make even everyday things difficult, like writing, drinking, eating, shaving, and putting on make-up.
 Essential tremor can make it difficult to work, take care of yourself, and do what you love.

 In medical terms, a tremor that keeps you from doing what you want to do is called disabling.
 What’s “disabling” is unique for every individual.
 For example, a guitarist would place a high value on being able to play.
 Other people want to continue working, stay independent, or take care of their families.

-Some questions asked by people with Essential Tremor are: What’s difficult day to day?
+Consider ways that essential tremor is affecting you personally.
+Ask yourself: What’s difficult day to day?
 What can’t you do because of essential tremor?
 Do you avoid certain situations?
 Do you worry about losing your dignity?
 Are you at home or alone more than you’d like?
 How does your condition impact your family?
 Consider how all of this makes you feel.